jschr/textillate/README.md

 See live demo [here](http://jschr.github.com/textillate/).

-Textillate.js combines some awesome libraries to provide a ease-to-use plugin for applying CSS3 animations to any text.
+Textillate.js combines some awesome libraries to provide an ease-to-use plugin for applying CSS3 animations to any text.

 ##Usage